classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/bitpay-crypto.md

 <a name="Setup-Production-BitPay"></a>

-## How to Setup Production BitPay (Live Crypto Payments)
+## How to Setup Live BitPay (Real Crypto Payments)

-Set up Production BitPay to accept real cryptocurrency payments into your BitPay account.
+Set up Live BitPay to accept real cryptocurrency payments into your BitPay account.

 1. Login to your website as Admin and go to Admin Panel -> Settings -> Apps tab.
 2. Turn BitPay Production On
 3. Logout as Admin and login with a Customer account.
 Keep this tab open.
 4. Open a new tab and visit [bitpay.com](https://bitpay.com/).
-5. Login to your Production BitPay Merchant account.
+5. Login to your Live BitPay Merchant account.
 6. Switch to your website tab, go to an Event Page, and checkout with BitPay.
-7. This checkout creates a BitPay Production credentials file on your server, connecting your website to your BitPay Merchant account.
+7. This checkout creates a BitPay Live credentials file on your server, connecting your website to your BitPay Merchant account.
 8. Enter your website/brand name in Client ID and click Approve.
 9. Close the BitPay tab.
-Production setup is complete.
+Live setup is complete.

 <a name="Pay-with-Cryptocurrencies"></a>

-## How Attendees Pay with Cryptocurrencies
+## How Guests Pay with Cryptocurrencies

-Once setup is complete, attendees can pay with cryptocurrency as follows:
+Once setup is complete, guests can pay with cryptocurrency as follows:

 1. Go to the checkout popup and select the BitPay payment option.
 2. On the next page, login to the customer BitPay account and proceed.